justincormack/rumpfiber/README.md

 librumpuser-standalone
 ======================

-A Makefile to build librumpuser on its own, useful if you want to fork it
+A Makefile to build librumpuser from the [NetBSD rump kernel](https://github.com/anttikantee/buildrump.sh) on its own, useful if you want to fork it.